Styled by celebrities

 What is Dong?

-Dong is an ethnic tribe in the northwest China from 600 years ago, and on a discovery trip we found this Tribe and their handmade fabrics
+Dong is an ethnic tribe in the southern China from 2000 years ago, and on a discovery trip we found this Tribe and their handmade fabrics.

 How we discover Dong cloth